Don Huffines: 2022 Gubernatorial Candidacy

 On March 1, 2022, Huffines lost the Republican primary, placing third with 12% of the vote against Abbott.
-Huffines conceded within an hour of the polls closing.
+In his concession statement, Huffines celebrated "driving the narrative", writing that he forced Governor Abbott to "deliver real conservative victories" on policy such as the Texas Heartbeat Act, Constitutional Carry, and protecting children from "abusive transgender transitioning".

 Huffines Liberty Foundation

 In June 2022, Huffines launched the Huffines Liberty Foundation.
-The mission of the Huffines Liberty Foundation is to advance the cause of liberty in the State of Texas and educate citizens to hold their elected officials accountable.
+The mission of the Huffines Liberty Foundation is to advance the cause of liberty, prosperity, and virtue in the State of Texas by educating citizens so they may hold their elected officials accountable.